thinkjs/thinkjs/packages/think-trace/README.md

 - `sourceMap`: Whether your project has source map support, default is `true`.
 - `debug`: Whether show error detail in web, default is `true`.
 - `ctxLineNumbers`: How long you want show error line context, default is `10`.
-- `error`: callback function when catch error, it receives Error object as parameter.
+- `error`: callback function when catch error, it receives Error object  and ctx as parameter.
 - `templates`: error status template path, if you want to specific.
 You can set `templates` as a path string, then module will read all status file named like `404.html`, `502.html` as your customed status page.
 Or you can set `templates` as an object, for example:
     ```js
     {